I Wish I'd Bought (More Of) These Consumer Stocks

 The company offers an appealing yield of nearly 5% and still sports a 10% upside to a very conservative fair value target, derived from the company's admittedly higher exposure to a cyclical industry.

 The dividend, however, is safe, and the company pays out only 60% of earnings.
 The selling point here is, in part, the company's near dividend-king status at 48 years of dividend history with a 5% 5-year average growth streak.
-While the potential upside from my target is only 8%, and the company scores only a "Narrow" moat, its fundamentals still bring it to a combined opportunity/quality score of 3.2/4.3 - lower than Whirlpool, but still quite interesting as I see it.
+While the potential upside from my target is only 8%, and the company scores only a "Narrow" moat, its fundamentals still bring it to a combined opportunity/quality score of 3.2/4.3 - lower than Whirlpool, but still quite interesting, as I see it.

 Investors willing to shoulder some short- to medium-term potential flat or relatively low EPS growth in exchange for higher yield should view Leggett & Platt as a potential investment for them.
-My own portfolio stake is respectable at nearly a full percent in my portfolio, and find myself revisiting it usually on a monthly basis in these times when I look to increase my discretionary stake.
+My own portfolio stake is respectable at nearly a full percent in my portfolio, and I find myself revisiting it usually on a monthly basis in these times when I look to increase my discretionary stake.

 3. Thor Industries (THO)